 Bio-identical hormone replacement therapy (BHRT) is comprised of the same chemical structure as hormones naturally made in the human body.
 Because bio-identical hormones are metabolized the same way as our own hormones, their use creates no unpleasant side effects or harm to our bodies.
 Hormone supplementation becomes necessary because our bodies decrease hormone production as we get older.
-Signs that this has occurred includes depression, overall fatigue, mental confusion, low libido, and increased visceral fat.
+Signs that this has occurred include depression, overall fatigue, mental confusion, low libido, and increased visceral fat.
 BHRT supplementation is the safest and most natural way to restore balance and health.
 This can include sublingual troches, oral tablets and transdermal creams and gels.

 Estradiol is the primary estrogen hormone, as such it metabolizes into estriol and estrone.
 As the most potent estrogen, estradiol provides beneficial effects associated with the estrogens.
 Primarily secreted by the ovaries, estrogens help protect against such diseases as Alzheimer’s disease, stroke, heart disease, and osteoporosis.
 In addition, estrogens also help to protect against and to treat vaginal atrophy and incontinence.
-When estrogen is depleted, such symptoms as depression, mood swings, fatigue, decreased skin elasticity and urogenital atrophy, which causes incontinence, occurs.
+When estrogen is depleted, such symptoms as depression, mood swings, fatigue, decreased skin elasticity and urogenital atrophy, which causes incontinence, occur.
 Multiple studies have shown that when bio-identical estrogen is used for supplementation it has better outcomes and fewer side effects than synthetic estrogens.

-Progesterone, is secreted by the ovaries, like estradiol, and is equally important as estradiol in both perimenopausal and menopausal women.
+Progesterone is secreted by the ovaries, like estradiol, and is equally important as estradiol in both perimenopausal and menopausal women.
 During perimenopause, women often suffer from abdominal cramping, headaches, difficulty sleeping, irregular periods, and mood changes.
 This is caused by progesterone levels surging up to 400 or 500 before dropping.
 Like estradiol, progesterone protects against osteoporosis, uterine and breast cancers, ovarian cysts, coronary artery disease, and fibrocystic disease.
 Because there are progesterone receptor sites in the breast, vagina, uterus, blood vessels, and brain, all of these organs and vessels benefit from progesterone supplementation.

 DHEA is produced in the adrenal glands and is an endocrine precursor for the synthesis of testosterone, estrone and estradiol.
 DHEA levels decrease with age at a constant rate each year.
 This results in central obesity, insulin resistance present in type 2 diabetes and metabolic syndrome.
 Vital in stimulating the immune system, in addition to decreasing cholesterol and body fat, DHEA is also cardio-protective because it decreases tumor necrosis factor, which causes inflammation within the arteries, which leads to atherosclerosis.
 Because it is an endocrine precursor to other hormones, DHEA works as a preventative treatment for heart disease, diabetes, and osteoporosis.